zukunft/zukunft.com/docs/llm/pending.md

 if the cache type (with or without phrases / context) or the message type (with or without header) changes, clear the complete cache to make sure that the messages from cache are always correct but on the other hand keep the cache read and write as simple as possible.

-add to the .env (and sample) parameter for the api to allow the cache (or deny) so that e.g. the api for the config just reads the env file checks the user / token and than returns the message from cache one-to-one.
-Review the debug call so that &debug=9 basically shows only these main steps

 ### security before go live

 findings of the security check on 2026-07-17, ordered by exploitability.

-fix the docker deployment exposure: docker-compose.yaml bind-mounts the whole repo into the docroot (so .env with the real db password, .git and the /src tree all live inside the web root) and docker/apache-config.conf sets 'Options Indexes' with 'AllowOverride All', so only the root .htaccess prevents listing and download. also adminer is published on :8081 reachable with the db login whose compose default is zukunft/zukunft. mount .env one level above the docroot (like the debian install), set 'Options -Indexes' in the base vhost, bind adminer to 127.0.0.1 and drop it from any shared/prod compose, and never default the db password

 close the allow-by-default file exposure in .htaccess: composer.json / composer.lock, the stale package.xml, and every *.json / *.csv / *.ini under src/main/resources and cache/ are web-fetchable because only .sh/.sql/.yaml/.yml/.md/.log and dotfiles are blocked. todays files hold no secret but the model is fragile - a future secret dropped as .json/.ini would be silently served. switch to an allow-list (serve only the image and style extensions) or move src/main/resources and cache out of the docroot; at minimum deny composer.json/lock and .xml and delete package.xml